 By properly integrating these three interdependent elements of imaging, Spire Sciences is able to deliver unparalleled accuracy and speed in central image analysis for clinical trials.

 Spire Sciences' mission is to improve world health by helping bring new and better therapies into clinical use faster.
-We serve this cause by reducing uncertainty, time and cost into clinical use faster.
 We serve this cause by reducing uncertainty, time and cost in clinical trials through innovative imaging.

 In contrast to contract research organizations and core laboratories which offer image analysis as one of many services and often outsource readings to clinical radiologists, Spire Sciences is focused exclusively on central image analysis and uses dedicated in-house radiologists who are specialized in clinical-trials and unsurpassed reading performance.

 Dr. Peterfy has helped introduce numerous methods currently used in clinical trials.
-He was the first to develop and validate a technique for qualifying articular cartilage volume in the knee using MRI assessment of the knee, the fixed-flexion technique for radiology of the knee in osteoarthritis, the SynaFlexer positioning device and projection phantom for reproducible radiography of the knee, and fixed-location joint-space width measurement for monitoring progression of osteoarthritis.
-Dr. Peterfy co-developed the RAMRIS (Rheumatoid Arthritis MRI Score) and PsAMRIS (Psoriatic Arthritis MRI Score) methods as part of the OMERACT (Outcome Measures in Rheumatology Clinical Trials) MRI Working Group, and invented the Syn-X-RA positioning frame and phantom for error-free radiography of the hand and foot in arthritis clinical trials, and the Syn-M-RA positioning device for reproducible MRI fo the hand and wrist in arthritis trials.
+He was the first to develop and validate a technique for qualifying articular cartilage volume in the knee using MRI.
+He developed the fixed-flexion technique for radiology of the knee in osteoarthritis, the SynaFlexer and FixedFlexion positioning frames and projection phantom for reproducible radiography of the knee, and fixed-location joint-space width measurement for monitoring progression of osteoarthritis.
+Dr. Peterfy co-developed the RAMRIS (Rheumatoid Arthritis MRI Score), PsAMRIS (Psoriatic Arthritis MRI Score) and HOAMRIS (Hand Oasteoarthritis MRI Score) methods as part of the OMERACT (Outcome Measures in Rheumatology Clinical Trials) MRI Working Group.
+He developed the CARLOS (Cartilage Loss Score) method for monitoring cartilage loss in rheumatoid arthritis, and invented the Syn-X-RA and X-frame positioning devices for error-free radiography of the hand and foot in arthritis clinical trials, and the Syn-M-RA and M-frame devices for reproducible MRI fo the hand and wrist in arthritis trials.
 He chaired the Imaging Working Group of the NIH Osteoarthritis Initiative, and co-founded ISEMIR, the International Society for Extremity MRI in Rheumatology.
 Dr. Peterfy has authored over 150 scientific articles and book chapters, edited two textbooks and participated in numerous standardization committees, scientific advisory boards and expert panels for advancing imaging in clinical trials.